Meth Crime Lawyers in San Diego

 Methamphetamine, more commonly known as meth, is an illegal substance in California and throughout the rest of the United States.
 Those caught in possession of it, selling it, or transporting it face harsh penalties that can follow them around for the rest of their lives.
 But there are certain standards of proof the prosecution must meet in order to get a conviction for a meth crime, and there are many good defenses available from the right attorney.

 If you have been charged with a meth crime, speak to former LAPD narcotics investigator James N. Dicks.
-Attorney Dicks, a drug recognition expert, and his team at JD Law have deep experience with drug crimes, and offer a free consultation to help you understand your options.
+Attorney Dicks, a drug recognition expert, and his team at jD LAW, P.C. have deep experience with drug crimes, and offer a free consultation to help you understand your options.
 Call us quickly at (760) 630-2000 to start building a strong defense.